finos/spring-bot/index.md

 ## Model

-- Spring Bot espouses a technique for building stateless bots, recommending that you store all working state as data within the chat platform.
+- Build stateless bots:  store all working state as data within the chat platform.
-- You use POJOs to define the data model that your bot needs, persisting data into chat rooms and retrieving it using the [`History` API](reference.md#history)
+- Create POJOs for your data model, persisting data into chat rooms and retrieving it using the [`History` API](reference.md#history).
 - Spring Bot will handles serialization / deserialization via [Jackson]().

 ## View